rousseau-christopher/spring-boot-hibernate-demo/README.md

 # Spring boot JPA with Hibernate
-This project is a demon project to test different pattern with Spring boot data and Jpa.
+This project is a demo project to test different pattern with Spring boot data and Jpa.

 ## debug SQL
+To understand what happens, it's better to have all sql and transaction in logs.
 - https://www.baeldung.com/sql-logging-spring-boot

 ## N+1 problem with entityGraph